 It protects your visitors and their sensitive details such as credit card info, usernames, passwords, contact form messages and more.

 Google’s Chrome browser flags sites on the http protocol and there is some SEO value in having the secure https connection.
 GreenGeeks provides the SSL certificate for free so do take a couple of minutes to add it to your domain name.

 Log in to your GreenGeeks account, choose “Security” in the menu and click to “Add SSL Certificate”.
 Select your hosting plan and the domain name you’d like to add the SSL certificate to.

 Choose the “Let’s Encrypt SSL”.
 It’s the free and most widely used version.
-That’s the one I use on this blog too.
+That’s the one I use on my site too.
 To finish, simply click on the “Confirm and create” button.

-It may take up to an hour for your domain to update, but when it does your URL will start with https instead of http, your visitors will be safe and Google will be happy and might send you extra traffic.
+It may take up to an hour for your domain to update, but when it does your URL will start with https instead of http, your visitors will be safe, Google will be happy and might send you extra traffic.

 Activate the WordPress SEO plugin